 Better outcomes are the result of ongoing improvements in water fluoridation, dental materials and procedures, and a well-trained dental surgery community.
 After graduating from dental school, oral and maxillofacial surgeons complete four or more years of hospital-based surgical residency training that may include rotations through internal medicine, general surgery, anesthesiology, otolaryngology, plastic surgery and emergency medicine fields.

-“One of the key advancements in oral and maxillofacial surgery during the past 20 years – and even more so in the last few years – is in dental implants,” said James Tankersley Jr., D.M.D., an oral and maxillofacial surgeon with his own practice and chair of the Division of Oral Surgery of the GHS Medical Staff.
+“One of the key advancements in oral and maxillofacial surgery during the past 20 years – and even more so in the last few years – is in dental implants,” said James Tankersley Jr., D.M.D., an oral and maxillofacial surgeon with his own practice and chair of the Division of Oral Surgery of the Prisma Health Medical Staff.

 Rather than resting on the gum line (such as removable dentures) or using adjacent teeth as anchors (such as fixed bridges), dental implants are long-term replacements that provide stability and function just like normal teeth.
 Oral and maxillofacial surgeons place a post, or implant, made of 100 percent titanium into the jaw.
 The implant is allowed to fuse with the bone over a period of about three months.
 After this process, called osseointegration, is complete, the implant is topped with a crown for a natural appearance.